 - Try this: Make it a game!
 'Can you be my super-strong helper and push the laundry basket to your room?'
 Other ideas: stacking pillows into a tall tower, carrying a few books from one room to another, or helping you push a small piece of furniture.

 - Brain Benefit: This powerful proprioceptive input is deeply regulating and helps children feel grounded in their bodies.
+And if you’re also working on classroom readiness, this kind of physical strength matters.
 As we learned in our guide to handwriting, this physical strength is a direct precursor to fine motor control.

 3. The 'Crossing the Midline' Dance Party

 The 'midline' is an imaginary line down the center of the body.
-When a child crosses it (e.g., their right hand touches their left knee), they are forcing the left and right hemispheres of their brain to communicate.
+When a child crosses it, like their right hand touching their left knee, they are forcing the left and right hemispheres of their brain to communicate.
 This brain-building is vital for complex skills like reading.

 - Try this: Put on some music and have a quick dance party!
 Call out moves like 'Touch your left knee with your right hand!' or 'Draw a big figure-eight in the air!'
 Simple songs like 'Head, Shoulders, Knees, and Toes' are perfect for this.